amafoas/netflix-clone/README.md

 npm run dev
 ```
 This will start the Next.js development server, and you can view the page in your browser by going to **http://localhost:3000**.

-# Live Version
-This project is also deployed on Vercel, a cloud platform for static sites and serverless functions.
-You can visit the live version of this project at **https://netflix-clone-amafoas.vercel.app/**.